 This method of therapy teaches patients coping skills and behaviors to help them handle difficult or intense emotions.
 Therapists focus on reducing harmful coping mechanisms and replacing them with positive skills, such as mindfulness exercises.
 This form of therapy teaches clients how to handle emotional disturbances in a productive way, and is useful for patients who suffer from addiction because these patients often do not possess healthy coping mechanisms.
-Learning these skills will help addicts and alcoholics not to turn to drugs and alcohol to numb themselves when difficult or emotional situations arise in their lives.
+Learning these skills will help recovering individuals to avoid using drugs and alcohol to numb themselves when difficult or emotional situations arise in their lives.

 - Cognitive behavioral therapy (CBT)

 CBT focuses on how a client’s belief systems or thoughts influence their emotions and actions.
-Addicts and alcoholics often develop unhealthy core beliefs about themselves based on negative thinking patterns.
+Those who struggle with addiction often develop unhealthy core beliefs about themselves based on negative thinking patterns.
 The goal of cognitive behavioral therapy is to identify these negative patterns of thinking, challenge them, and build new, healthy thinking patterns and core beliefs.
 The result is healthier behaviors and less emotional distress.

 - Trauma processing